aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 calculateIRSscores.R then takes the chrXIRSscores_micsample.txt and chrX IRSscores_macsample.txt files to calculate the mean IRS scores for each sample and create a barplot of the IRS distribution

 calculateIRSscores_all.R consolidates scores over all 5 chromosomes and graphs them in a histogram

+# Contamination
+in human_contamination/blast_check there is a mac_contamination and mic_contamination folder each mic/mac folder has a blast_check.sh that has the commands that convert unmapped reads in the bam to fastqs, assembles them with spades, and blasts them